Mount Kilimanjaro National Park

 This dormant volcano is made up of 3 separate cones: snow-capped Kibo (5895m), Mawenzi (5149m) and Shira (4005m), standing in splendid isolation above the surrounding plains, with its snowy peak peeping through a blanket of clouds.
 The mountain is encircled by a dense forest - home for numerous mammals, many of which are endangered.

-With five vegetation zones from the lowest to the highest point: Lower slopes, Montana Forest, Heath and Moorland, Alpine Desert and Summit, the whole mountain plant and animal-rich.
-Kilimanjaro is a superlative phenomenon and a true natural wonder.
+With five vegetation zones from the lowest to the highest point: Lower slopes, Montana Forest, Heath and Moorland, Alpine Desert and Summit, the whole mountain including the Montana Forest belt is very rich with numerous plant and animal species, in particular mammals, many of which are endangered - Kilimanjaro is a superlative phenomenon and a true natural wonder.